 Antibiotic resistance, overuse and misuse are causing big problems

 Antibiotics are the most common treatment for bacterial infections.
-They don’t work for viral infections like colds or flu.
+They don’t work for viral infections like colds, flu or COVID-19.
 Antibiotic resistant bacteria develop if you take antibiotics when you don’t need them.
 When these bacteria spread, it undermines modern medicine.

 Why should adults over 65 be concerned about antibiotic resistance?

-Adults over 65 are more likely to have an infection.
-They may have weakened immune systems or live in a care facility in close contact with others who may be ill.
+If you are over 65 years of age you are more likely to have an infection.
+You may have a weakened immune system or live in a care home in close contact with others who may be ill.

-As well, adults over 65 may visit healthcare settings like hospitals more often.
+As well, you may visit health care settings like hospitals more often.
 Infections can spread easily in these settings.
-Antibiotics may also interact with medications adults over 65 are already taking.
+Antibiotics may also interact with other medications you are already taking.

 What you can do to prevent antibiotic resistance

-- If you are being prescribed antibiotics, ask your doctor or dentist about the best option for you.
+- If you are being prescribed antibiotics, ask your health-care provider about the best option for you.

-- If prescribed antibiotics, discuss with your doctor side effects and interactions with other medications.
+- If prescribed antibiotics, discuss with your health-care provider side effects and interactions with other medications.

-- Always follow your doctor or pharmacist’s directions on how to take antibiotics.
+- Always follow your health-care provider’s directions on how to take antibiotics.

 Reduce the spread of infections to help yourself and others.

-Reducing and preventing spread of infections in the first place decrease the need for antibiotics, and will help us all to stay healthier.
-Download our brochure for more practical tips!
+Reducing and preventing the spread of infections in the first place decreases the need for antibiotics, and will help us all to stay healthier.

 - Wash your hands often with plain soap and water.